JakesMD/ExcelStepper/README.md

 For instance, `digitalWrite()` includes a check to determine if the pin is configured for PWM.
 Since we assume the user will not enable PWM on a motor control pin, this check can be moved to the `begin()` function.
 By handling it once during initialization, we can safely bypass it in `digitalWrite()`, significantly improving the function's execution speed.

 Additionally, `digitalWrite()` repeatedly fetches the port and bit for the pin on each call.
 To streamline this, we can retrieve and store these values in the `begin()` function, reducing repetitive lookups and further optimizing execution speed.

+We wrote another library to achieve this called [FastPin](https://github.com/JakesMD/FastPin).

 ## Contributions Welcome